 The Fans report helps you understand how effective your competitors are, compared to you, in growing their audience on Facebook.
-It can help you adjust your goals to make it realistic for your market.
+It can help you adjust your goals to make them realistic for your market.

 Total Fans graph shows the comparison of the number of likes.

 The growth of Fans shows the number of acquired likes either on a monthly or weekly basis.